 If you or a loved one suffered injury caused by a medication error, please contact us to speak with one of our specialist solicitors who can evaluate your case to determine your legal rights and options.

-We offer free consultations to find out whether you have a case and will explain how to go about claiming and the process involved.
+You initial consultation with us, will find out whether you have a case and will explain how to go about claiming and the process involved.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not to take your medication error claim further you are under no obligation to do so and you will not be charged anything at all.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.